-19:12 And from thenceforth Pilate sought to release him:^a but the Jews cried out, saying, If thou let this man go, thou art not Cæsar's friend: whosoever maketh himself a king speaketh against Cæsar.^b
+19:12 And from thenceforth Pilate sought to release him: but the Jews cried out, saying, If thou let this man go, thou art not Cæsar's friend: whosoever maketh himself a king speaketh against Cæsar.

 12a A fourth verdict by Pilate, as he tries to release a man whom he believes is innocent.
-Four "not guilty" verdicts, but Jesus is still condemned.
+Four "not quilty" verdicts, but Jesus is still condemned.

 12b That did it.
 It sealed Pilate's fate.
-His political standing was more important that doing the right thing.
+His political standing was more important than doing the right thing.
+The Jews cared nothing about Caesar but the political threats of supporting someone who claimed to be a king instead of Caesar to make Pilate fold.

-19:13 ¶ When Pilate therefore heard that saying, he brought Jesus forth, and sat down in the judgment seat in a place that is called the Pavement, but in the Hebrew, Gabbatha.
+19:13 When Pilate therefore heard that saying, he brought Jesus forth, and sat down in the judgment seat in a place that is called the Pavement, but in the Hebrew, Gabbatha.